Idaho Foster Care Complaints and Appeals: Your Rights as a Foster Parent

 The Appeal Process for Licensing Decisions

-If DHW takes action against your foster license — denial, suspension, revocation, or the placement of a substantiated finding in the central registry — you have the right to appeal that decision through Idaho's administrative hearing process.
+If DHW takes action against your foster license — denial, suspension, revocation, or the placement of a substantiated finding in the central registry — read the written notice carefully for the applicable review or appeal route and deadline.

 If an Allegation Is Made Against You